 Hoi An – Walking Tour of the Ancient TownDay 7

-This walking and lantern making tour gives you a quick but consistent insight of Hoi An Ancient Town and allows you to get in touch with your creative side, as well as provides you with the opportunity to take part in an important aspect of the Vietnamese culture.
+This walking and lantern-making tour will give you a quick but consistent insight of Hoi An Ancient Town and allow you to get in touch with your creative side, as well as provides you with the opportunity to take part in an important aspect of the Vietnamese culture.

 The rest of the day will be yours to explore at your leisure.
 Hoi An has an abundance of tailors who can produce a custom suit in 24 hours or less, at very reasonable prices.

 Overnight in Hoi An